Code-Institute-Submissions/milestone2HauntedHousesHunters/README.md

 * Adding more UI side effects with JQuery, like in the Slideshow that is currently made only with HTML and CSS with a very fixed paramethers creating some limitations regarding positioning, styling with borders and resizing it in a more responsible and easier way.

+* Adding some confirmation message after the formulary has been submitted on contact.html

 </dl>